Right Ginza: Book 10

-Book 10 (12 in the Al-Saadi edition), The Mystery and the Book of the Radiance that Shines Forth from the Pihta (raza u-sidra ḏ-ziua ḏ-iaqid bgu pihta), deals with the sacrament of the bread (pihta) and also continues the creation story.
+Book 10 (12 in the Al-Saadi edition), The Mystery and the Book of the Radiance that Shines Forth from the Pihta (raza u-sidra ḏ-ziua ḏ-iaqid b-gu pihta), deals with the sacrament of the bread (pihta) and also continues the creation story.
 Within the same book, Hibil and Adakas are mentioned in two different versions of the soul's descent into the physical body of Adam.
 66 paragraphs in Gelbert (2011).

 The book begins with the opening line: